Tresor26/Nutrition_Guidance_by_Group5/README.md

 - Receive the nutrition advice according to information provided, if the baby is underweight, additional nutritional advices will be provided.
 - General feeding tips for the baby's good health.

-## CONTRIBUTION TO THE PROJECT
+## 4.CONTRIBUTION TO THE PROJECT

-- Tresor NKURUNZIZA
+- Tresor SHINGIRO NKURUNZIZA
 - Nehemie ISHIMWE
-- Jean MUGABO
+- Jean NGABO MUHIRE
 - Henry Christian Parfait UHIRIWE
 - Eddy IRASETSA
 - Emery BARAME

-                                   ~